isomerpages/moe-swisscottagesec/_swiss-experience/Co Curricular Activities.md

 <br><strong>Policy</strong>
 <br>In order to enable students to have a broad-based, all-round education,
-CCA participation is compulsory and all pupils must take part in at least one CCA throughout their education in Swiss Cottage.&nbsp;
+CCA participation is compulsory and all pupils must take part in at least one CCA throughout their education in Swiss Cottage.
 <br>&nbsp;
 <br><strong>CCAs offered by Swiss Cottage</strong>
 </p>